-Alleviating water shortages with new fog collectors
+Alleviating water shortages with fog collectors

 The principle of fog harvesting is simple, but extremely effective in regions with a lot of fog: wind pushes the humid air through the nets of the installed collectors.
-The fog condenses, and small drops of water flow from the netting into collecting channels that are directly connected to cisterns and the water supply system.
-The condensed mist is of drinking water quality.
+The air condenses, and small drops of water flow from the netting into collecting channels that are directly connected to cisterns and the water supply system.
+The extracted water is of drinking water quality.
 Climate change is likely to exacerbate water scarcity in the future, as conventional resources such as rain or groundwater become increasingly scarce.
 Unconventional methods of water extraction - for example with the help of fog nets - can alleviate this shortage.

 Many foggy days with high humidity and strong winds are considered as indispensable conditions for high water yields.
 The Alto Veladero region meets these requirements.
 At the same time, the rural population suffers from water shortages and polluted drinking water.
-The 14 new fog nets now provide relief.
-After all the material for the CloudFisher Midi collectors had already been stored in nearby Vallegrande since March 2020, construction could finally begin in July 2022.
+The 14 new fog nets provide relief.
+After all the material for the CloudFisher Midi collectors had already been stored in nearby Vallegrande since March 2020, construction could after a long corona-related interruption finally begin in July 2022.
 In close cooperation with the Spanish aid organisation Zabalketa and many committed employees of the Bolivian project partner Instituto de Capacitación del Oriente (ICO), the German industrial designer Peter Trautwein coordinated the construction work at the four different locations: Valadero School, Valadero Central, Saguintito and Sivingalito.

 The work was not always easy in the rough terrain of the Andes region at around 3,000 metres above sea level.
 Heavy equipment and all materials had to be brought in and the terrain cleared and levelled.
 Excavating the foundations in the rocky soil was also hard work.
 After extensive concreting work, the steel constructions could be erected and nets as well as collecting channels could be hung in.
 Newly laid water pipes provided the connection to cisterns and the water supply system of the villages.